-Many music lovers that use a huge streaming service such as Spotify or Apple music turn into hoarders at some point.
-After months or years of collecting music, you might end up with a huge library filled with a ton of songs that only make you skip whenever you stumble upon them.
+Many music lovers that use a huge streaming service such as Spotify or Apple music have a tendency to turn into hoarders at some point.
+After months, or years, of collecting music, you might end up with a huge library filled with a ton of songs that you may no longer want to listen to, causing you skip whenever you stumble upon them, ruining your flow.

 So, what can you do when you get to this point?
 Well, there are a few options for you to try out.